January 15: Today in Royal History

 Full name: Margaret Victoria Augusta Charlotte Norah

 Margaret was the daughter of Queen Victoria’s son Prince Arthur, Duke of Connaught.
 In 1905, Margaret married the future King Gustaf VI Adolf, then Prince Gustaf Adolf of Sweden, Duke of Skåne.
 The couple had four sons and one daughter, and the Danish and Swedish Royal Families are the descendants of Margaret and Gustaf Adolf.
 Margaret was eager to learn the Swedish language and history, endearing her to the Swedish public.
 During World War I in neutral Sweden, Margaret organized supply drives and acted as a go-between for her relatives whose Allied and Axis countries were divided by the war.
-In 1907, when Gustaf Adolf’s grandfather King Oscar II died and his father then became King Gustaf V, Gustaf Adolf and Margaret became the Crown Prince and Princess of Sweden.
+In 1907, when Gustaf Adolf’s grandfather King Oscar II died and his father succeeded as King Gustaf V, Gustaf Adolf and Margaret became the Crown Prince and Princess of Sweden.
 Margaret was eight months pregnant with her sixth child in 1920 when she underwent mastoid surgery.
 An infection set in, killing Margaret, at the age of 38, and her unborn child on May 1, 1920, her father’s 70th birthday.
 Her family along with the Swedish and British public mourned her death greatly.

 Unofficial Royalty: Princess Margaret of Connaught, Crown Princess of Sweden